 We are giving 40% weightage (2 stars) to risk parameters.
 We are using two parameters 1) Standard Deviation — 40% weight and 2) Sharpe Ratio- 60% weight.
 We are using a 5 year period to calculate both standard deviation and Sharpe.
-Both these parameters are benchmarked with their category to allocate a score out of 0.8 and 1.2 respectively.
+Both these parameters are benchmarked with their category to allocate a score of 0.8 and 1.2 respectively.

 AUM is to the mutual fund as market cap is to shares. like shares.
 If the AUM is very low (we have floor set on sub-category level) there is a big issue in trusting the performance of that fund, so we are putting a penalty of 2 stars.
-Similarly, if AUM is very high (we have caps set on sub-category level) generating alpha will difficult.
+Similarly, if AUM is very high (we have caps set on sub-category level) generating alpha will be difficult.
 Hence, we are putting a penalty of 1 star for very high AUM.

-We assume that portfolio of this mutual fund will generate YTM returns in near future assuming not Alpha from trading.
+We assume that the portfolio of this mutual fund will generate YTM returns in near future assuming not Alpha from trading.
 Higher the YTM higher can be the alpha.

-It is effectively interest rate risk.
+It is effectively an interest rate risk.
 This will negatively impact the rating.
 Higher the MD lower will be rating.

 We are using (probability of default) X (loss given default) as a proxy for risk for each rating.
-We use this calculate the weighted average of risk for the scheme.
+We use this to calculate the weighted average of risk for the scheme.
 Higher the Credit Risk lower will be rating.

-Rating is a convenient composite measure of returns, risk, and other measures.
+Mutual Fund Rating is a convenient composite measure of returns, risk, and other measures.
 The assessment does not reflect Groww’s opinion of the future potential of any fund.
 It only gives a quick summary of how a fund has performed historically relative to its benchmark.